 We meet on the US side of the border, in front of the McDonalds at the San Ysidro Trolley station.
 We walk into Tijuana as a group, pass through Mexican customs, then meet our private transportation on the other side.
 Once aboard, we welcome everyone w/ a mezcal tasting sourced directly to CTH from distillers in Guerrero, Mexico.

 Meeting Spot: 727 E San Ysidro Blvd, San Ysidro, CA 92173

 Over the course of the afternoon, our roving supper club will visit our favorite places in Tijuana’s booming curbside culinary scene, eating our way through the best of the city’s famed street food.
 We’ll wash it all down with craft beer at the very best micro + nano breweries in the city.

 ALL GOOD THINGS MUST COME TO AN END

 With full bellies + slight buzzes, we’ll head back to the border, where our transportation will drop us off at the pedestrian crossing on the Tijuana side.
 Well cross through the US Customs on foot.
 The exit of the facility is right where we started, at the San Ysidro Trolley Station.
 Border waits can be unpredictable.

 KNOW BEFORE YOU GO

-We meet at 12:00 pm.
-The outings last about 6 hours.
+We meet at 12:00 pm at get back to the border around 6:00 - 7:00 pm.
 All guests must have valid passports to both enter Mexico + return to the United States.
 We do some walking, so comfy shoes are suggested.
 After our craft beer tastings, CTHers often like to enjoy a few more rounds.
 The beer in Baja’s buzzworthy craft beer scene is definitely worthy of a buzz, so bringing some extra pocket money in the form of small bills is a good idea if you would like to imbibe a little more.
 US dollars or pesos are accepted everywhere in Tijuana.